The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel between Prague, Czechia and Dresden, Germany by train is: Restricted.
+Travel by train between Prague, Czechia and Dresden, Germany is: Partially open.

-International entry status: Entry is restricted for citizens and permanent residents of Czech Republic
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

-The information above was last checked on 6/23/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Prague and Dresden as this information can change.
+The above information was last checked on 9/21/21.
+Remember to check the latest COVID-19 travel safety regulations for your train between Prague and Dresden closer to your date of departure here

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/21/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Prague from Dresden.
+Last checked on 9/20/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Prague from Dresden here.

-Omio customers who travel this route most frequently depart from Prague, Praha, Zličín and arrive in Dresden Hauptbahnhof.
+Omio customers traveling this route book their trains from Prague, Praha, Zličín to Dresden Hauptbahnhof.

 Here are some other resources that might have the information you need